theopn/dotfiles/README.md

 These are meant to be manually deployed as needed.
 Use the commands in `./misc/README.md` to deploy these configurations.

 - `bashrc`: I prioritize simplicity and performance since zsh and Fish take care of my interactive uses and most of my scripts are written in Bash.
     Thus, my `.bashrc` is kept minimal with a simple prompt, some aliases, and variables
 - `kitty.conf`: Kitty is my secondary terminal emulator.
 The configuration is kept minimal since I always pair it up with Tmux
 - `ideavimrc`: Sorry to disappoint you, but I code in Java sometimes
 - `neofetch.conf`: It includes a prompt inspired by "insert name" from [Neofetch Themes](https://github.com/Chick2D/neofetch-themes)

+## macOS Tiling WM Setup -- Yabai, Skhd, Sketchybar

+These three tools are used to

+Keybindings:

+- `alt`/`opt` key is the modifier
+- `mod + ret`: Open Wezterm
+- `mod + hjkl`: Navigate

+Yabai is a fantastic tool, but

+- Layout not persisting after exiting Firefox full screen video play
+- Windows with minimum width (e.g., Apple Calendar, Spotify, Discord) not tiling nicely
+- Emacs not tiling (even with `(menu-bar-mode t)`)
+- Kitty with window decoration removed not tiling
+- (with border color and blur on) lag
+- (with border color and blur on) cursor not changing for resizing
+- Being unable to delete a Mission Control desktop with Yabai running
+- High CPU usage of `WindowServer`

 ## macOS